Comparison

 | Apple role | Modern default for new app, package, and SwiftUI-centered code | Legacy and existing Apple codebases, older framework surfaces |

-| Type model | Static typing, optionals, generics, protocols, value types | C superset with object types, dynamic typing, and messaging |
+| Type model | Static typing, optionals, generics, protocols, value types | C superset with object types, id, protocols, and dynamic messaging |

-| Runtime style | Native Swift plus platform runtime and interop where needed | Dynamic Objective-C runtime and message dispatch |
+| Runtime style | Native Swift plus platform runtime and interop where needed | Dynamic Objective-C runtime, selectors, categories, and message dispatch |

-| Memory | ARC for class instances, value types, exclusivity, unsafe APIs | ARC or older retain/release patterns for Objective-C objects |
+| Memory | ARC for class instances, value types, exclusivity, unsafe APIs | ARC or older retain/release patterns for Objective-C objects and blocks |

-| Interop | Imports Objective-C/C APIs; exposes selected APIs through @objc | Direct C compatibility; can call generated Swift interfaces |
+| Interop | Imports Objective-C/C APIs; exposes selected APIs through @objc | Direct C compatibility; Objective-C++ bridge to C++; generated Swift use |

-| Tooling center | Xcode, SwiftPM, Swift compiler, SourceKit-LSP | Xcode, Clang/LLVM, headers, modules, Objective-C runtime |
+| Tooling center | Xcode, SwiftPM, Swift compiler, SourceKit-LSP | Xcode, Clang/LLVM, headers, modules, CocoaPods, runtime diagnostics |

-| New-code fit | Strong default | Usually justified by existing code or runtime constraints |
+| New-code fit | Strong default | Usually justified by existing code, public API, or runtime constraints |

 Choose Swift When